ENEE467-F2026/lab-7/README.md

 # ENEE 467 Fall 2025: Robotics Project Laboratory
 ## Lab 7: Autonomous Manipulation with ROS 2 on the Real UR3e-Hand-E Robot

-This repository contains a Docker container for Lab 7 (Autonomous Manipulation with ROS 2 on the Real UR3e-Hand-E Robot) as well as the necessary code templates for completing the exercises.
+This repository contains a Docker container for Lab 7 (Autonomous Manipulation with ROS 2 on the Real UR3e-Hand-E Robot) as well as the necessary code templates for completing the hardware procedure and exercises.
+Due to its better ROS 2 compliant simulation support, this repo provides packages developed for Gazebo Harmonic and targeting ROS 2 Jazzy.

 ## Overview